 Signs of rare brain condition including stroke, seizures, confusion seen in some Covid-19 patients

-New Delhi, Apr 02: The coronavirus disease 2019 (COVID-19) pandemic which has spread across the world with over 330,000 reported cases in 190 countries, there have been now reports of rare and strange signs too.
+New Delhi, Apr 02: The coronavirus disease 2019 (COVID-19) pandemic which has spread across the world with over 330,000 reported cases in 190 countries, there have been now reports of rare and strange signs of symptoms too.

 While most patients typically present with fever, shortness of breath, and cough, some patients exhibit neurologic manifestations, although to a much lesser extent.

-A woman who tested positive for COVID-19 developed a rare brain disease known as acute necrotizing encephalopathy, a condition that can be triggered by viral infections like influenza and herpes.
+A woman who tested positive for COVID-19 had developed a rare brain disease known as acute necrotizing encephalopathy, a condition that can be triggered by viral infections like influenza and herpes.

 This is the first reported case of coronavirus associated with acute necrotizing hemorrhagic encephalopathy.